mlinxfeld/terraform-oci-devops/lesson2_mirrored_github_repo_into_devops_project/README.md

 # FoggyKitchen OCI DevOps Service with Terraform

-## LESSON 2 - Mirror GitHub Repository into DevOps Project
+## LESSON 2 - Mirroring GitHub Repository into DevOps Project

 In the second lesson of the OCI DevOps Service course deployed with Terraform, you will learn how to mirror a GitHub repository into your DevOps project.
 This lesson focuses on creating an external connection to a GitHub private repository using a Personal Access Token (PAT) stored in OCI Vault.